aaref5720/Greenhouse-Drone-Flight-Controller/README.md

 ## TODO

-- Implement support for the HMC5883L magnetometer.
+- Implement support for the HMC5883L magnetometer to make more flexability in choises.
 - Integrate the optical flow sensor (ADNS3080) into the system.
 - Incorporate support for the Bluetooth module for wireless communication.
 - Develop a mobile application for calibrating the accelerometer and magnetometer and tuning PID values.
+- Add a documentaion for full Greenhouse Drone Flight Controller.

 ## Contributors